jake2323livecom/mod_3_practical/README.md

 ## Step 1 - Configure the hostname

-In `templates/base.j2`, fill in the empty variable call after `hostname` on the first line.

-You will need to use the appropriate Ansible special variable.
+* On line 2 of `templates/base.j2`, there is an empty variable call after the word `hostname`.
+Fill in this variable call with the appropriate Ansible special variable.

 <br/>

 ## Step 2 - Import the required child templates

-In `templates/base.j2`, use the comments provided to import the following child templates in the appropriate order:
+* In `templates/base.j2`, use the comments provided to import the following child templates at the appropriate locations:

     * dns_servers.j2
     * loopback_interfaces.j2

 <br/>